 Here are a few examples of the various types of property violations that juveniles might be accused of:

 Juveniles can be accused of committing property violations that involve either private property or public property.
 For example, a minor might be accused of breaking into someone's home, doing graffiti on a storefront or stealing someone's property at school.
 My law firm, the Law Offices of Ryan E. Gilbert, LLC, provides aggressive defense for minors who are facing these types of allegations.
-I am an East Brunswick criminal defense attorney who has more than 15 years of experience practicing law, so my clients can depend on me for high-quality representation!
+I am an East Brunswick criminal defense attorney who has 19 years of experience practicing law, so my clients can depend on me for high-quality representation!